lilliputten/gulp-embed-lqip-as-background/README.md

 Gulp plugin which generates HTML image placeholders using lqip technique and allows to embed them into the image background to get rid of client-side javascript.

-It parses your HTML files to find images and adds a data-src attribute to them which contains their Base64 representation.
+It parses your (passed on input) HTML files to find images and adds a data-src attribute to them which contains their Base64 representation.

 ([LQIP](https://cloudinary.com/blog/low_quality_image_placeholders_lqip_explained) stands for "Low-quality image placeholders" technique to provide already prepared small resource-effective image previews.)